RELIGION CURRICULUM

 RELIGION DEPARTMENT

-The Religion Department has as its unique mandate the practical realization of the highest goals of Roman Catholic education: to foster the integration of religion with the rest of life, to “make our faith become living, conscious and active through the light of instruction.”
-(The Bishop’s Office in the Church.14).
+The Religion Department has as its unique mandate the practical realization of the highest goals of Catholic education: to foster the integration of religion with the rest of life and to “make our faith become living, conscious and active through the light of instruction” (Vatican II, The Bishop’s Office in the Church, 14).
 With the whole Church, we recognize the need to present the Gospel message, to prepare young women for a life of Christian witness and service, and to encourage their growth in relationship with Christ.

 Grade 9 (Required) Course #110 Credit 1.0